akisavujel/Himalayan-Expedition/README.md

 ---

 ## Phase 8 - Tableau Dashboard

 <img src="https://cdn.phototourl.com/free/2026-03-27-b72b27ac-d143-4ebb-b3c8-ad1b3976a4c2.png" width="900"/>

 ---

 ## Phase 9 — Feature Engineering

+I created new features like total_people and staff_ratio to capture team composition, and converted categorical variables like season and peak_name into numeric formats suitable for modeling.
+These steps help the model understand key factors affecting expedition outcomes.

 ---

 ## Phase 10 — Machine Learning Prediction

+ Using the processed data, a Logistic Regression model was trained to predict expedition success.
+The model was evaluated with accuracy and a confusion matrix, allowing us to estimate the likelihood of success based on team, season, oxygen use, and peak name.

 ---